mozilla/infosec.mozilla.org/docs/guidelines/phishing.md

 Email headers are a great way to deduce the true origin of a given email.
 As noted above, emails often contain a format section which is forgable by an attacker to make it seem as though an email came from a different source.
 If you're using Gmail, you can follow the following steps to view the full email headers.

-1. Open the email
+1. Open the email in Gmail
-2. Go to the right drop down menu
+2. Open the drop down menu (three vertical dots, next to the reply button)
-3. Select show original
+3. Select 'Show original'

 When viewing the full headers, it's important to understand who actually sent a given email.
 As noted above, formatting content within emails can be tampered with to make an email seem as though it's from someone else.